sergiotaborda/lense-lang-docs/docs/content/tour/tour.md

 # Guideline Principles

-Lense is base in some principles used during the language design :
+Lense is base in some principles.
+These principles are used as guidelines during the language's design :

 + 	One Language , Many runtimes: Lense aims to be a universal language in the sense it can be executed on several different target runtime platforms that behave like the same logic platform.
 But this mean the plataform limits the possibilites.
 For example, a file system is not available for the JavaScript platform targeting browsers, since browser have no native access to file systems, but is available in the Javscript plataform running on servers.
 On the other hand only a web application targeting JavaScript on a browser can call a DOM API and receive events and such.